pgervila/Explore_bilingualism_in_cities/Readme.md

 gathered from Twitter users

 It contains:
-  - A Python class that access Twitter API to stream and store tweets from a number of followers of specified accounts
+  - A Python class with methods that access the Twitter API to stream and store tweets from a number of followers of specified accounts
   - Methods to post-process tweets by language and do statistical analysis of the data.
   - Plotting methods to visualize conclusions